 Publications – Research Gate (www.researchgate.net/profile/Marijke_De_Boer/publications)

-I was educated at the University of Utrecht (Biology) and The Royal Netherlands Institute for Sea Research (MSc Marine Ecology, 1996), where she studied toxic algae blooms in the North Sea.
+I was educated at the University of Utrecht (Biology) and The Royal Netherlands Institute for Sea Research (MSc Marine Ecology, 1996), where I studied toxic algae blooms in the North Sea.
 I completed my PhD in 2013 at the University of Wageningen (NL) which focussed on Marine Mammal Ecology, studying the abundance and distribution of cetaceans using different methodology approaches and (low-cost) seagoing ‘Platforms of Opportunity’.

 I currently work as a guest employee for Wageningen Marine Research (Wageningen University in the Netherlands).